betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 	PTerm = (RateError * P * TPA) / 128;
 ```

-The difference above is that P gain number on rewrite is higher, but is being divided by 128 in the PTerm calculation, while luxfloat uses directly the number you entered from cli.
-Note that RateError number is using degrees/sec in luxfloat and in rewrite its abstraction from the original gyro output, but both can produce same PTerm when right P is selected.
+The difference above is that P gain number on rewrite is higher, but is being divided by 128 in the PTerm calculation, while Luxfloat uses directly the number you entered from cli.
+Note that RateError number is using degrees/sec in Luxfloat and in rewrite its abstraction from the original gyro output, but both can produce same PTerm when right P is selected.

 So if you can find P component what can produce the same PTerm result you will get same behaviour.

 Practical translation:
-1.0 in luxfloat means exactly 4.0 in rewrite just for Pterm.
+1.0 in Luxfloat means exactly 4.0 in rewrite just for Pterm.

 This same translation formula can be done on all numbers like rates, Dterm and Iterm.